janverb/testherp/README.md

 A test takes the form of `addon[.module[.method]]`.
 Examples of tests that `testherp` understands are `hr`, `base.test_ir_actions`, and `calendar.test_calendar.test_validation_error`.

 If you specify tests from multiple addons then a seed database will be created for that combination of addons.
-Tests that are incompatible with other addons may fail.
+Tests that are incompatible with other addons may fail, so you get the best results running tests from one addon at a time.

 If you want to start over with a fresh seed database, run it with `-c`/`--clean`.
 To update the tested addons in the seed database, use `-u`/`--update`.
-With `-k`/`--keep` the temporary database isn't dropped after the tests are done.

 Running with `-p`/`--pdb` immediately starts a `pdb` post-mortem when a test fails.
+The cursor is kept alive, so you can still inspect the state and run experiments.
+You can use `-d`/`--debugger` to specify an alternative debugger, e.g. `-d ipdb`.

-`-v`/`--verbose` shows detailed output with each test as its own row instead of a tiny dot.
+`-v`/`--verbose` shows detailed output with each test as its own row instead of a tiny dot. `-q`/`--quiet` hides even the dots.

 `-s`/`--server` runs the web server during testing.
-Some tests need it, but it makes the testing harder to interrupt, so it's disabled by default.
+Some tests need it, but it makes the testing harder to interrupt and web tests take much longer, so it's disabled by default.

 # Why to use it